Alchemy: A benchmark and analysis toolkit for meta-reinforcement learning agents: Experiments

 Informal inspection of trajectories from the symbolic version of the task was consistent with the conclusion that the agent, like the random heuristic policy, was dipping stones in potions essentially at random until a high point value happened to be attained.
 To test this impression more rigorously, we measured how many potions the agent consumed, on average, during the first and last trials within an episode.
-As shown in Figure \ref{fig:compare_metrics}a, the agent used more potions during episode-initial trials than the ideal observer benchmark.
-From Figure \ref{fig:compare_metrics}b, we can see that the ideal observer used a smaller number of potions in the episode-final trial than in the initial trial, while the VMPO baseline agent showed no such reduction (see Appendix Figure \ref{fig:3d_baseline_compare_action_types} for more detailed results).
+As shown in Figure \ref{fig:baseline_only}b, the agent used more potions during episode-initial trials than the ideal observer benchmark.
+From Figure \ref{fig:baseline_only}c, we can see that the ideal observer used a smaller number of potions in the episode-final trial than in the initial trial, while the VMPO baseline agent showed no such reduction (see Appendix Figure \ref{fig:3d_baseline_compare_action_types} for more detailed results).
 By selecting diagnostic actions, the ideal observer progressively reduces its uncertainty over the current latent state of the task (i.e., the set of chemistries possibly currently in effect, given the history of observations).
-This is shown in Figure \ref{fig:compare_metrics}c-d, in units of posterior entropy, calculated as the log of the number of possible states.
+This is shown in Figure \ref{fig:baseline_only}d-e, in units of posterior entropy, calculated as the log of the number of states still possible, according to the ideal observer.
 The VMPO agent's actions also effectively reveal the chemistry, as indicated in the figure.
 The fact that the agent is nonetheless scoring poorly and overusing potions implies that it is failing to make use of the information its actions have inadvertently revealed about the task's latent state.